Offspring (character)

-Offspring is a fictional comic book superhero in the DC universe.
+Offspring (Luke Ernie "Loogie" McDunnagh O'Brian) is a superhero appearing in books published by DC Comics.
 He is the son of Plastic Man, but did not inherit his powers of elasticity, instead gaining them from a watered down version of the acid that granted the original Plastic Man his powers.

-Prior to his debut, the cartoon series The Plastic Man Comedy/Adventure Show featured a character called Baby Plas.
+Prior to his debut, the animated series The Plastic Man Comedy/Adventure Show featured a character called Baby Plas.

 Character biography

 Kingdom Come

 Offspring's first appearance was in a one-shot issue of the same name, a spin-off of the miniseries The Kingdom.
 His outfit was a predominantly white all-in-one, with black areas laid out in a similar hexagon/pentagon design to a classic 32-panel soccer ball; his hair also had a hexagonal edge to its cut.

 Offspring later appeared in the final issue of The Kingdom miniseries, teamed with Kid Flash, Nightstar, and Ibn al Xu'ffasch to attempt to save the timestream from Gog.
 In this version he is named Ernie O'Brian.
 He is treated as a joke professionally and personally by his friends, family, and even foes.
 However he learns to accept his place on the team as the funny member.
-His relationship with his dad is close and happy; his girlfriend, Micheline, is unhappy with the lack of respect his goofy behavior is causing.
+His relationship with his father is close and happy; his girlfriend, Micheline, is unhappy with the lack of respect his goofy behavior is causing.